 The Audit Committee: Our Audit Committee consists only of independent directors who, among other things, oversee auditing, accounting and financial matters and the maintenance of honesty, integrity and appropriate controls and procedures in order to assure that the financial statements of the Company are accurate and properly prepared.
 The Audit Committee has the final authority in selecting our auditors.
 The Audit Committee presently consists of Charles O´Data and Ronald Lehman.

-Person to Contact: Charles O´Data, the Chairman of Audit Committee is designated as the person to contact.
-You can contact him by mail, fax or e-mail:
+Person to Contact: Ronald Lehman is designated as the person to contact.
+You can contact him by phone or e-mail: